Raleigh residents asking questions after emergency officials say no request to notify public of active shooter

 “Why aren’t we using that?
 Why aren’t we warning people about these situations?”
 Karth asked.

-“Wake County Emergency Manangement did not receive a request to activate the system during the active shooter incident on Thursday,” A Wake County official told CBS 17.
+“Wake County Emergency Management did not receive a request to activate the system during the active shooter incident on Thursday,” A Wake County official told CBS 17.

 It was suggested CBS 17 reach out to Raleigh officials.